This story was updated December 2022

 4316 Markham St., Annandale, 703-813-8181; 1319 Rockville Pike, Rockville, 301-251-7878

-These dim sum houses have a large, loyal following—so yes, it’s a good idea to plan ahead and order early (you can now opt for contact-free carryout and order online).
+These dim sum houses have a large, loyal following—so yes, it’s a good idea to plan ahead and go early (you can now also opt for carryout and order online).
 We love feasting on spicy wontons, dan-dan noodles, beef rolls, smashed cucumber salad, and spicy beef soup.
 It’s hard to go wrong, unless you under-order.

 Bob’s Shanghai 66

 This longtime restaurant is known for ultra-flavorful soup dumplings—best enjoyed in the spacious dining room.
 The checklist menu of 100-plus Cantonese, Szechuan, and Taiwanese dishes is a lot to navigate; favorites include the fragrant cumin lamb or spicy fried tofu.
 Order delivery here via GrubHub (for takeout, the restaurant is usually cashless).
 Note that holiday orders estimate 60-90 minute wait.

 8395 Leesburg Pike, Vienna; 703-893-4488